Calls to Action on the Fifth Anniversary of the Death of Aaron Swartz - Slashdot

 year of the lunix desktop?

 Year of suicide prevention.
 Aaron Schwartz unfortunately committed suicide.
 People who commit suicide mostly do so in order to end their own suffering.
 The reality however is that this does not lower the total amount of suffering in the world.
 Instead, their family and friends will inherent their suffering, thus any suicide will only increase the total amount of suffering in the world.
-Ergo: the act of suicide is probably the most egoistic act in the world: to end ones own perceived suffering resulting in a
+Ergo: the act of suicide is probably the most egoistic act in the world: to end ones own perceived suffering resulting in an increased amount of suffering in others.

+Suicide awareness is more important.
+The national suicide prevention hotline can be found at 1-800-273-8255.

 Re: 2018 and swartz (Score:3)